Certificates of registration

 What does the certificate look like?

-2. The EPOAR certificate looks different to the clerically produced one.
+The certificate issued for electronic registrations submitted via the EPOAR facility look different to the clerically produced one.
 This certificate has a crest watermark running through it, as will each page of the PoA.
+It is clearly outlined at the foot of each page that the pages must be certified.

 It is important that the downloaded documents are certified immediately as being a true copy of the original by either;